AVAILABLE COURSES - Series 65

 Option 1 - Online HD Series 65 Video Lecture Course

 This is it!
 This is the course everyone in the industry has been talking about.
 Our online Series 65 course is the truest replication of a live class you will find anywhere.
 We offer the only course in the industry that can be used online or offline.
 We allow our students to download our study manual and video lecture sessions to view offline.
 The course includes real video lecture taught by an instructor using an actual board.
 You won't find any powerpoint presentations here, or actors reading scripts, only real teachers who actually teach.
 Did we mention you will also have access to the audio from the video lecture sessions in streaming and downloadable format?
-Oh, and there are also thousands of interactive online exams included in the course as well, not to mention real human technical support should you need it, in addition to content support provided by seasoned industry experts.
+Oh, and there are also thousands of interactive online exam questions included in the course as well, not to mention real human technical support should you need it, in addition to content support provided by seasoned industry experts.

 You get it ALL, which includes: